 - Model Contracts and Forms – Sample contracts have been updated to include the new FDA food transportation regulations mentioned above.
 Included are the “Broker Carrier Agreement” and “Broker Carrier Agreement Addendums for Seals and Temperature Loads.”

 - Carrier Selection Framework – This 80-page guide provides best practices to help freight brokers reduce risk of cargo loss, liability and/or potential fraud when selecting motor carriers.

-- TIA Factoring Guidelines - Provides a broad overview of freight factoring and includes guidelines for brokers when working with factoring companies.
+- TIA Factoring Guidelines – Provides a broad overview of factoring for freight brokers, which includes guidelines when working with factoring companies.

 Other guides published by TIA include:

 - Framework to Combat Fraud